-My laboratory uses Salmonella as a highly tractable model organism to delineate the mechanisms through which pathogens manipulate host cells to either grow within them or exploit them as vehicles for dissemination to deeper tissue.
-There are two questions in my laboratory:
+My laboratory studies the bacterial pathogens Salmonella and Rickettsia.
+We use Salmonella as a highly tractable model organism to delineate the mechanisms through which pathogens manipulate host cells to either grow within them or exploit them as vehicles for dissemination to deeper tissue.
+Rickettsial infections occur worldwide and Rickettsia are important emerging or reemerging pathogens and have the potential to be used as weapons of bioterrorism.
+There are two Salmonella questions and one Rickettsia question in my laboratory:

 The long-term goal of this project is to develop and test comprehensive, global models that account for reverse transmigration and its regulation.
 Reverse transmigration is a naturally occurring process in which dendritic cells traverse endothelium in the basal to apical direction.
 While Salmonella can spread from the gastrointestinal tract to the bloodstream within these cells, it is conventionally thought to be passive on the part of the microbe.
 We have uncovered evidence however, indicating that Salmonella can actively parasitize reverse transmigration to expedite bacterial colonization of internal organs, creating a much more serious, systemic infection.
 This is likely relevant to the spread of numerous pathogenic microbes not only from the GI tract, but also from lung tissue and the oral mucosa to the systemic circulation.
 Reverse transmigration also functions in the invasion of the bloodstream by some cancerous cells and in excessive inflammation disorders such as autoimmune and graft versus host disease, which piques our long-term interest in designing drugs that either inhibit or augment the process.